-Our recruitment and outreach programme continues to grow, including progression agreements with schools and colleges across the UK and targeted Access for mature learners, looked after children and Low POLAR learners to meet the ambitious Access targets in our Access and Participation Plan.
+Our recruitment and outreach programme continues to grow, including progression agreements with schools and colleges across the UK.
 We continue to explore overseas progression agreements.
 These progression agreements will ensure that post-16 students and international students will experience higher education taster workshops, holiday schools, and UCAS/application support workshops.
 This also provides an excellent opportunity for our current students to act as mentors.
-Our agreement with the Bergh's School for Communication continues and we anticipate a further cohort of students to join us in January 2022.